letsql/quickgrove/README.md

-# Work In Progress
-# 🦀🔮 Trusty: Arrow-Native Tree-Based Model Inference in Rust!
+# 🦀🔮 Trusty: Arrow-Native XGBoost Inference in Rust!

 Trusty is a high-performance, Arrow-native Rust library for efficient tree-based model inference.
 It's designed to seamlessly integrate with your Rust ML projects, offering support for XGBoost models with plans to expand to other frameworks.